KoloinaRazakars/Airline-Delay-Analysis/README.md

 3. Update `DATA_PATH` if necessary.
 4. Select **Runtime → Run all**.

 The dataset is not included in this repository.
+You can find it on Kaggle.

 ## Author